LIPS-scheme/lips/REFERENCE.md

 ```
 (unset-special! name)

-Function remove special symbol from parser.
-Added by `set-special!`,
+Function that removes a special symbol from parser added by `set-special!`,
 name must be a string.
 ```